linux-nerd/gatsby-ap-blog/content/blog/2020-06-12-currency-converter-a-browser-extension.md

 |   |   |--currency-converter.css
 ```

+You can skip this section and jump straight to the (Github repo)\[https://github.com/linux-nerd/currency-converter-addon]

 ## Manifest File

 Every extension has a `manifest.json` file and so does ours (:)) with below content